 CVE-2026-13080: CWE-98 Improper Control of Filename for Include/Require Statement in PHP Program ('PHP Remote File Inclusion') in getwpfunnels WPFunnels – Funnel Builder for WooCommerce with Checkout & One Click Upsell

-The WPFunnels – Funnel Builder for WooCommerce with Checkout & One Click Upsell WordPress plugin is vulnerable to Local File Inclusion (LFI) via the 'logKey' parameter in all versions up to and including 3.12.7.
-This vulnerability allows authenticated users with administrator-level privileges or higher to include and execute arbitrary PHP files on the server.
-Exploitation can lead to bypassing access controls, disclosure of sensitive information, or remote code execution if malicious PHP files can be uploaded and included.
+The WPFunnels – Funnel Builder for WooCommerce with Checkout & One Click Upsell plugin for WordPress is vulnerable to Local File Inclusion in all versions up to, and including, 3.12.7 via the 'logKey' parameter parameter.
+This makes it possible for authenticated attackers, with administrator-level access and above, to include and execute arbitrary .php files on the server, allowing the execution of any PHP code in those files.
+This can be used to bypass access controls, obtain sensitive data, or achieve code execution in cases where .php file types can be uploaded and included.

 AI Analysis